freiheit/freiheit-wtf/content/posts/where-i-get-news-from-lately.md

-title = 'Where I Get News From Lately' tags = ['news', 'journalism', 'news sources'] keywords = ['news', 'journalism', 'news sources'] summary = "A list of news sources I like, as of early 2025."
+title = 'Where I Get News From Lately' tags = ['news', 'journalism', 'news sources'] keywords = ['news', 'journalism', 'news sources'] description = "A list of news sources I like, as of early 2025."
 Toc = true
 +++